 Villanova, Daniel, and Ted Matherly, “For Shame!
-Socially Unacceptable Brand User Behaviors on Social Media Motivate Consumer Disengagement,” invited third-round revision at Journal of Marketing.
+Socially Unacceptable Brand Mentions on Social Media Motivate Consumer Disengagement,” forthcoming at Journal of Marketing.
+(Preprint) / (Replication package).